 In addition to being a yummy fruit treat for dogs, bananas have a unique texture that allows us to use pieces of them as hidden-pill-delivery material when pups need medication, especially if we need to avoid high fat/high salt options like peanut butter or cream cheese.

-Dogs can eat small amounts of banana every day, if you want to use this fruit as your staple treat.
+Dogs can eat small quantities of banana every day, if you want to use this fruit as the staple treat in your dog’s diet.
 However, remember that all the treats your dog eats in a day should total to no more than 10% of their daily calorie intake.

-¼ of a 8–9” banana provides about 30 kcal.
+A small piece (¼ of a 8–9” banana) provides about 30 kcal.
 Tiny dogs eat fewer calories per day than larger dogs, so a Chihuahua’s treat budget (in terms of calories) is going to be much smaller than a Labrador’s.
 Keep that in mind when you’re slicing up that banana.

 Remember, bananas are not appropriate substitutes for your dog’s main complete and balanced diet.
 They are strictly treats.